yoda66/DNSTAP-FrameStream-Python/README.md

 In many ways, this script works similarly to the *dnstap-read* binary which is compiled alongside BIND, and other name servers.

-If you would like to contact me, reach out on the Twitters to @joff_thyer, or email to <joff at blackhillsinfosec.com>.
+If you would like to contact me, reach out on the Twitters to @joff_thyer, or email to joff@blackhillsinfosec.com.

 ## Usage